Black Adam: Infinite Crisis

 Black Adam is featured heavily in DC's 2005 Infinite Crisis crossover, primarily in the Villains United miniseries as a member of the Secret Society of Super Villains (which he only joins to protect Kahndaq from the Society).
 Concurrently, in JSA, Atom Smasher leaves Adam's side to return to the JSA.

 The Society is run by Alexander Luthor Jr., a character from the alternate world of Earth-Three, who disguises himself as the Lex Luthor of the Post-Crisis Earth.
 The Infinite Crisis limited series centers around Alexander Luthor's plan to restore the Multiverse.
 Needing a member of the Marvel Family to power the apparatus he has designed to recreate the alternate Earths of the Multiverse, Luthor has the Society betray and capture Black Adam.
-With the help of the mind-controlling powers of the Psycho-Pirate, Luthor is able to control Adam and have him call down the Shazam magic lightning bolt to fuel the apparatus.
+With the help of the mind-controlling powers of Psycho-Pirate, Luthor is able to control Adam and have him call down the Shazam magic lightning bolt to fuel the apparatus.

-The Spectre's rampage during the Day of Vengeance storyline has reverted all magic in the DC Universe to a raw, chaotic structure, and the death of the wizard Shazam has transformed him into a tether that can be used to harness magic, allowing Alexander to use any member of the Marvel family to power his equipment if the wizard's name is spoken.
+The Spectre's rampage during the Day of Vengeance storyline reverts all magic in the universe to a raw, chaotic structure.
+The death of the wizard Shazam has transformed Luthor into a tether that can be used to harness magic, allowing him to use any member of the Marvel family to power his equipment if the wizard's name is spoken.
 By the end of the miniseries, Black Adam is freed by Superboy and Nightwing.
 Adam quickly kills Psycho-Pirate and, following a failed attempt to defeat Superboy-Prime, he is transported to Earth-5 when he is punched too far from the Tower by Superboy-Prime.
 He joins the heroes in the Battle of Metropolis, destroying Amazo shortly after his arrival.